aws-solutions/distributed-load-testing-on-aws/README.md

 ReactJS Single page application to provide a GUI to the solutions.
 Authenticated through Amazon Cognito this dashboard allows users to Create tests and view the final results.

 **source/custom-resource**<br/>
-A NodeJS Lambda function used as a CloudFormation custom resource for sending anonymous metrics, configuration for regional testing infrastructure, and iot configuration.
+A NodeJS Lambda function used as a CloudFormation custom resource for sending anonymized metrics, configuration for regional testing infrastructure, and iot configuration.

 **source/infrastructure**<br/>
 A Typescript [AWS Cloud Development Kit (AWS CDK)](https://aws.amazon.com/cdk/) [v2](https://docs.aws.amazon.com/cdk/v2/guide/home.html) package that defines the infrastructure resources to run the Distributed Load Testing on AWS solution.